Method of production - Caught at sea

 Tope is considered highly vulnerable to over-exploitation because they are slow growing and long lived, with a low reproductive capacity.
-It is an unprotected species, i.e. not subject to quota restrictions.
-It is illegal to target tope in English waters and it is assessed as Vulnerable by IUCN -the World Conservation Union.
-Avoid eating this and other shark species.
+It is illegal to target tope commercially in UK waters.
+Assessed as Vulnerable globally by IUCN -the World Conservation Union and as Data Deficient in the Northeast Atlantic.

 Tope can reach an age of 55 years and grow to about 200cm.
 As with several other sharks, tope has a low population productivity, relatively low fecundity and protracted reproductive cycle, making it highly vulnerable to exploitation.
 Tope is an aplacentally viviparous shark.
 Aplacental viviparity is a form of egg development in which the eggs hatch while still inside the uterus but the developing young aren't nourished by a placenta.
 Aplacental viviparity used to be referred to as ovoviviparity.
 Gestation or pregnancy lasting approximately one year.
 Mating occurs in January.
 The Bristol Channel and southwestern North Sea are considered to be important nursery grounds for tope.
 It is found at depths down to 500 m.
 Some have been known to migrate large distances but this is not a feature of the species as a whole, as many stay in local waters.